ausgeknipst-batterie

 The battery type determines three other factors relevant to us:

-- Discharge characteristics (how fast and when the voltage drops)
+2. Discharge characteristics (how quickly and when the voltage drops)

 The question of size is relatively easy to answer.
 If the battery does not fit into your camera’s battery compartment at all or rattles loosely inside, then you know you have a problem.
 It gets trickier if you have found a battery of the right size but the wrong type.
 For example, a Varta 625U (alkaline) battery has the same dimensions as the PX625 required in many analog cameras.
 Still, your camera may not function properly if you use a Varta 625U.